RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Linear Regression in the Presence of Missing Values

 \subsection{Performance Guarantees for RIFLE}

-In the previous section, we discussed how to efficiently solve the robust linear regression problem in the presence of missing values up to optimality.
-A natural question in this context is the performance of the proposed algorithms in the previous section on the unseen test data points.
-Theorem~\ref{thm: regression_performance} investigates such question from two perspectives: Under the assumption that the missing values are distributed completely at random (MCAR), the optimal solution of Problem~\eqref{sec: robust_linear_regression} is consistent, meaning as the number of samples goes to infinity, the optimal solution converges to the ground truth parameter $\btheta^*$.
-Moreover, for the finite case, Theorem~\ref{thm: regression_performance} part (b) states that with the proper choice of confidence intervals, with high probability, the population (test) loss is bounded by the training loss.
+Thus far, we have discussed how to efficiently solve the robust linear regression problem in the presence of missing values.
+A natural question in this context is the statistical performance of the obtained optimal solution in the previous section on the unseen test data points.
+Theorem~\ref{thm: regression_performance} answers this question from two perspectives: Assuming that the missing values are distributed completely at random, our estimators are consistent.
+Moreover, for the finite case, Theorem~\ref{thm: regression_performance} part (b) states that with the proper choice of confidence intervals, with high probability, the test loss of the obtained solution is bounded by the training loss of the estimator.
+Note that the results regarding the performance of the robust estimator generally hold for MCAR missing pattern.
+However, we perform several experiments on datasets with MNAR patterns to show how RIFLE works in practice on such datasets in Section~\ref{sec: numerical_results}. \begin{theorem} Assume the data domain is bounded and that the missing pattern of the data follows MCAR.
+Let $\bX^{n \times d}$, $\by$ be the training data drawn i.i.d. from the ground-truth distribution $P^*$ with low-order moments~$\bC^*$ and $\bb^*$.
+Further, assume that each entry of $\bX$ and $\by$ is missing with probability $p<1$.
+Let $(\tilde{\btheta}_n, \tilde{\bC}_n, \tilde{\bb}_n)$ be the solution of Problem~\eqref{robust_linear_regression}.

-\begin{theorem} \textbf{(a)} \textbf{Consistency of the Covariance Estimator}: If the missing pattern of the data follows MCAR, the estimator proposed in Algorithm~\ref{alg: estimating_confidence_intervals} converges to its actual value.
-Thus, when $n$ goes to infinity, the estimated confidence intervals for each entry of the covariance matrix converges to $0$.
+\textbf{(a)} \textbf{Consistency of the Covariance Estimator}: As the number of data points goes to infinity, the estimated low-order marginals converge to the ground-truth values, almost surely.
+More precisely,